tankbottoms/juicebox-legal-template/src/docs/legal-templates/ccorp/6-Board-Action-in-Lieu-of-First-Meeting.md

 Note: **Issuance of Common Stock** may need to be made generic across jurisdictions.
 See bracketed terms.
 More purchasers can be added to the table (2nd resolution).

 Variable terms:
-company-name
+Company-name
-chairman-name
+Chairman-name
-current-year
+Current-year
-purchaser-name
+Purchaser-name
-shares-number
+Shares-number
-share-purchase-price
+Share-purchase-price
-common-stock-value
+Common-stock-value
-principal-executive-office-address
+Principal-executive-office-address
-reserved-shares
+Reserved-shares
-date
+Date
 ```

-Pursuant to Sections 108(c) and 141(f) of the Delaware General Corporation Law and the bylaws of [company-name], a Delaware corporation (the "**Company**"), the undersigned, constituting the members of the board of directors of the Company (the "**Board**"), hereby adopt the following resolutions:
+Pursuant to Sections 108(c) and 141(f) of the Delaware General Corporation Law and the bylaws of [Company-name], a Delaware corporation (the "**Company**"), the undersigned, constituting the members of the board of directors of the Company (the "**Board**"), hereby adopt the following resolutions:

 ### Ratification of Actions of Sole Incorporator